Do I Need A Registered Agent in Every State? (Answered)

 Different jurisdictions have different regulations about registered agents, but here are the general requirements for being a company’s registered agent across the U.S.:

 Some states have more stringent rules.
-For instance, in Virginia, registered agents must be attorneys or members of the corporation's management [2].
+For instance, in Virginia, registered agents must either be a member of the Virginia State Bar or hold a formal position within the business entity (such as a member, manager, officer, or director) [1].

 How To Maintain a Registered Agent in All States?